goyalavishi/Bi_Team_9/Help File.md

 # Fake and Real News Predictor

-Do you know the new you read today morning was a fake one or true ?
+Do you know the news you read today morning was a fake one or true ?
 Can you find the difference between them ?

 The authenticity of news has become a longstanding issue affecting